We Tried Justin Bieber’s New Weed, Peaches -- Here’s Our Full Review

 The pre-rolls can be expected to retail from $50-$60 for a pack of seven, depending on where you live.

 In California, Peaches partnered with pre-roll brand Palms and can be found at MedMen stores.
-The joints are also availible for delivery via Eaze.
+The joints are also available for delivery via Eaze.
 In Massachusetts and Florida, Peaches is partnered with Parallel and will be available exclusively at New England Treatment Access and Surterra Wellness, respectively.
 In Nevada, the line will be powered by Flower One and can be found at MedMen and Planet13.

 Extra Context: